 - FreeAgent: FreeAgent raised £1.21million from 700 investors in 2015, and just 16 months later, IPO’d on AIM to become the first equity crowdfunded business listed on public markets.
 FreeAgent later got acquired by RBS.

-Whilst we’re at it – I must mention – there have been many failures as well along the way – that’s the risk-reward balance you need to have and diversify your investments to minimise risk.
+Whilst we’re at it – I must mention – there have been many failures along the way – that’s the risk-reward balance you need to have and diversify your investments to minimise risk.

-Is Seedrs safe?
+Is Seedrs Safe?

 Seedrs is a completely safe and legit way to invest money in businesses.